Go Back

 Finishing

-• ½-1 cups cold sparkling water
+• 1 cup cold plain sparkling water or club soda

-• Extra peach slices for serving
+• Thin peach slices for garnish

 Instructions